layilin/SP23-33852/_texts/full-text.md

 - To Nature; see me prostrate at her shrine!
 - And, O, if haply I may aught invent

+[^f121n1]: Gilmore identifies Pope's *Odyssey* and Virgil's *Aeneid* as the source of the phrase "Stage above stage."

-[^f121n1]: Gilmore identifies John Philips's *Cyder* as the source of this quotation.
+[^f121n2]: Gilmore identifies John Philips's *Cyder* as the source of this quotation.
 In these final lines of Book III, Grainger compares the Caribbean to Europe and enjoins scientists and natural philosophers to explore and learn about the New World's vast natural resources.
 As he does in his preface to the poem, he suggests that the pursuit of knowledge is a good in its own right and ought to take precedence over the more mundane pursuit of wealth.

 ---